11Fatima11/StudyFlow-MAC-Win/README.md

 1. Click the green **Code** button at the top of this page
 2. Click **Download ZIP**
-3. Extract the ZIP file — you'll get a folder called `canvas-ext-v2`
+3. Extract the ZIP file — you'll get a folder called `StudyFlow-MAC-Win-main`

 Then follow the steps for your operating system: